 14) Marsh Orchid (Dactylorhiza)

-The genus Dactylorhiza contains about 30 species of terrestrial orchids commonly called marsh orchids.
-These orchids hybridize easily, so the actual number of cultivars is numerous and not clearly known.
+The genus Dactylorhiza contains about 30 terrestrial orchids, commonly called marsh orchids.
+These orchids hybridize easily, so the actual number of cultivars is numerous and not known.
 Marsh orchids tend to grow in cooler regions in damp, forested areas.
 They feature pink, white, and purple cones of flowers with beautiful markings and attractive color combinations.

 Native To: | Eurasia, North Africa, Alaska, and some Pacific islands |